-The label says that the flour meets all FDA requirements for gluten-free foods.
+The label says it meets all FDA requirements for gluten-free foods.

-Bottom line: A product can be gluten free and still contain wheat.
-I discuss this in detail in my article, Wheat Free vs. Gluten Free – What’s the Difference?
+Bottom line: A product can be gluten-free and still contain gluten-free wheat starch.
+For more details on this topic, please read Wheat Free vs. Gluten Free – What’s the Difference?

 Pizza Dough Recipe